pazernykormoran/backtesterrb30/README.md

 If you are implementing piece of code that can be usefull in other strategies, use "libs" folder.
 It will be avaliable to import in other strategies or notebooks.
 Your communication interfaces include in "libs/interfaces" folder.

+# Data source implementation
+1. In "libs/data_feeds.py add your source to HISTORICAL_SOURCES enum and add enum class with your avaliable intervals by analogy to BINANCE_INTERVALS.
+2. Add file handling your download process, saving process and validation process in "historical_data_feeds/modules" folder.
+3. In "historical_data_feeds/historical_data_feeds.py" edit function "__download_data" and "__validate_data_schema_instruments" properly.

 # Microservice implementation

 1. Add your folder with microservice named as your microservice name.